alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

 *conda environments:*<br>
 *qiime2    /home/alliej/.conda/envs/qiime2*<br>
 *base      /opt/apps/software/lang/Anaconda3/2024.02-1*<br><br>
-<ins>Activating Qiime2 on HPC</ins>
+<ins>Activating QIIME 2 on HPC</ins>
 <br>NOTE: this is different than how conda is activated on a local drive or personal computer!
-<br>For each new session, make sure you perform the following prior to activating Qiime2:
+<br>For each new session, make sure you perform the following prior to activating QIIME 2:
   1. Start an interactive job
   2. Load anaconda module
 ```